Abibubble/ms3-the-bar-blade/README.md

 * I have used 3 different shades of purple to provide some contrast.
 * All text is white, which allows the text to be easily visible on all backgrounds.
 * I have used red only for the delete buttons, to convey the button is a destructive thing.
+* I have used green only for the cancel button on the delete modals, to signify a return to safety for the user.

 ![Color Scheme](static/docs/color-scheme.png)